openvinotoolkit/datumaro/site/content/en/docs/formats/datumaro_binary.md

 - `--save-media` allow to export dataset with saving media files (by default `False`)
 - `--encryption` allow to encrypt your dataset with the auto-generated secret key.
+- `--num-workers NUM_WORKERS` allow to multi-processing for the export.
+If num_workers = 0, do not use multiprocessing (default: 0).

 ## Examples